Lamar Owens

-Lamar S. Owens Jr. (born September 6, 1983) is an American football coach and former midshipman and starting quarterback at the United States Naval Academy.
-He is the cornerbacks coach for The Citadel.
-He has coached at Georgia Tech and Georgia Southern.

-Owens grew up in Savannah, Georgia, and attended Benedictine Military School.
+Lamar S. Owens Jr. (born September 6, 1983) is an American football coach and former midshipman who was the starting quarterback at the United States Naval Academy.
+He is the current offensive coordinator for The Citadel.
+He formerly coached at Georgia Tech and Georgia Southern.
+Owens grew up in Savannah, Georgia, and attended Benedictine Military School, a parochial all-male academy for grades 9-12.

-In 2006, Owens, a 22-year-old senior, was charged under the Uniform Code of Military Justice (UCMJ) with raping a female midshipman.
-A court-martial panel found him not guilty of rape but guilty of conduct unbecoming an officer and violating a direct order.
+Lamar Owens was a 22-year-old senior at the United States Naval Academy while charged under the Uniform Code of Military Justice (UCMJ) with raping a fellow female midshipman within the school's dormitory (Bancroft Hall) on January 29th 2006.
+The trial took place in a Military General Court Martial at the Washington Navy Yard in July 2006.
+A jury panel composed of five active-duty naval officers, all whom were stationed aboard the U.S. Naval Academy, found MIDN 1/C Lamar Owens not guilty of rape, but guilty of conduct unbecoming an officer and violating a direct order.